Current as of April 5, 2021

 Financial counseling is available through your installation’s Personal Financial Management Program, or through Military OneSource.
 Programs and services may vary by location.

 - Military OneSource provides confidential, short-term counseling to address financial issues such as basic budgeting, money management and debt.
 Schedule an online or telephone counseling session by calling 800-342-9647 or via live chat.

 - Installation Financial Readiness Management Programs include classes, seminars, one-on-one counseling and additional information to educate service members and their families about consumer rights and help them achieve financial stability.
-Personal Financial Counselors can also provide one-on-one calls and online presentations.
+Personal financial counselors can also provide one-on-one calls and online presentations.
 Contact your installation to learn what services are available.
-Locate your nearest Financial Readiness Manager by visiting MilitaryINSTALLATIONS and selecting Personal Financial Management Services.
+Locate your nearest financial readiness manager by visiting MilitaryINSTALLATIONS.

 Free MilTax services are available online

 According to the Internal Revenue Service, people received on average $2,577 in direct deposit tax refunds in 2019.
 File early and replenish your savings with MilTax from Military OneSource if you expect to get a tax refund this year.
 MilTax provides free tax preparation and e-filing software, along with personalized support from MilTax consultants who understand the realities of military life, specific to service members and their families.

 MilTax consultants can answer your questions about COVID-19 tax implications and your 2020 economic impact payment.
 Access MilTax software, call 800-342-9647 or connect via live chat to schedule an appointment with a MilTax consultant.
 OCONUS/International?
 Click here for calling options.